Padilla v. Kentucky: Immigration consequence advising for non-citizen defendants.

 Failure to properly advise clients about immigration consequences can result in: legal malpractice exposure; ineffective assistance of counsel claims; post-conviction relief petitions; state bar complaints; ethics violations; and/or damage to professional reputation.

-Your clients' outcomes, and your license, are too important to gamble on guesswork or hurried research in an unfamiliar field of law.
+Your clients' outcomes, and your license, are too important to gamble on guesswork, AI, or hurried research in an unfamiliar field of law.

 The Solution